quasar-team/quasar/Documentation/source/yocto.rst

 |

-Deploy the Yocto recipe for your OPC-UA server
+Deploy the Yocto recipe for your OPC UA server
 ----------------------------------------------

 |